Rural Residential (RR)

 Step 2: Submit your application

 Before you can submit your application, you must meet with a Lane County Planner.
-(Find a time upriver or in town here.)

 Once an application is submitted and confirmed as complete, a permit number is created and your application is routed for review.